Welcome to the Angels & Entrepreneurs Summit.

 That means two more opportunities every month where you could collect a life-changing windfall.

-In addition, many of the legends of angel investing and Silicon Valley will also be helping you build your deal flow.
+In addition, many of the legends of angel investing and Silicon Valley can also be helping you build your deal flow.

 I’m so excited to see what the future holds for you.